Abel's Double Salto

 Abel's second album, 'Flax Happy,' featured the same band under the name of The Chrysalids, after John Wyndham's 1955 novel.
 Recorded mainly at Roundhead Studios by Dale Cotton in 2007, two songs featuring Texan chanteuse Jolie Holland were recorded by Lee Prebble at The Surgery in Wellington.
 'Flax Happy' was released in 2008 (NZ) and 2009 (UK) to critical acclaim in both countries.

 After moving to Geneva in 2008, Abel entered and won 'The Saddest Song in the World Competition' in Berlin in 2009.
 He played at the CMJ music festival in New York later that year and in November began recording his third album, 'Luck/Hope,' at Manhattan's Rivington 66 Studio.
-After a lengthy gestation period, it was finally released last year.
+After a lengthy gestation period, it was finally released in August of this year.

 Last week, during an intimate, invitation-only appearance at Simon Burt's Ahiaruhe House, Abel played a number of songs from the album, including 'Not Going Anywhere' and 'Best Thing,' the first single off 'Luck/Hope.'
 Released back in in 2012, the recorded version features Jolie Holland on vocals and violin, Shahzad Ismaily on bass, drums and backing vocal, and Grey Gersten on guitar, with backing vocals by Geoff Maddock.
 Engineered by Shahzad Ismaily and Milan Borich, it was mixed and mastered by Simon Gooding at The Lab in Auckland.
 Another highlight of the night was 'Sidewalk Doves,' a rollicking paean to New York which picked up the pace a bit.
 Released as a single last year, it was recorded at Rick Bryant’s studio in Newton by Geoff Maddock, who also played electric guitar, bass, and sang backing vocals, along with Ed McWilliams, and Cole Goodly on drums.